accessibilitywars/zaw2/content/builds/quickness-power-deadeye.md

 ## Optimisation
 #### Maximising Cleave/Pierce
 This build may underperform at high end raiding but it can do extremely well in fights where ranged pierce is able to double your DPS.
 Some targets are tall and piercing should not be presumed as your rounds may fire upwards (refer to the benchmark video shot sideways).
 The effect causes you to miss all posterior targets.
 Instead, you need to manually select the furthest target in order to hit as many targets as possible.
-Ranged pierce can also be done with a rifle with better DPS but the reduced mobility and increased difficulty in execution may not be feasible in certain fights.
+Ranged pierce can also be done with a rifle but this is not covered in this low-intensity guide.

 #### Niche Roles
 1. W1 Sabetha - Both the quickness and DPS builds are ideal to do mechanics as you can carry a shadowstep and overcap boons, sacrificing very little for doing cannons.